 - Cut the chicken into cubes.
-In a big Ziploc bag or medium bowl, marinate the chicken with coconut amino, salt * and arrowroot flour (if using any).
+In a big Ziploc bag or medium bowl, marinate the chicken with coconut amino, salt * and arrowroot flour (if using any) for at least 20 minutes.
 Make sure the chicken is completely coated.

 - Using "saute" mode, heat up 1 - 2 tbsp oil in an instant pot.
 Add onion and garlic, saute until fragrant.

 - Add Chicken cubes (add more oil if needed).
 Flip a couple of times until the chicken is slightly browned on the outside.
 Stir in the rest of the ingredients.
 Use all of the top cream part of the coconut milk (roughly 1/2 cup) along with 1/2 cup of the liquid on the bottom.